rubyonjets/jets/docs/_docs/cors-support.md

 ### Full Customization

-If you really need full customization of the CORS response headers, you can set `config.cors` as a Hash.
+If you need full customization of the CORS response headers, you can set `config.cors` as a Hash.

 ```ruby
 Jets.application.configure do